 - Cream cheese softened

-- On a medium rimmed baking sheet, lay out a large piece of plastic wrap, about twice the size of your salmon.
+- Cure overnight.
+On a medium rimmed baking sheet, lay out a large piece of plastic wrap, about twice the size of your salmon.
 Place half of the dill in the center of the plastic wrap, then add salmon, skin-side down.
 Pour remaining salt mixture on top of salmon, pressing down to cover fish entirely.
 Place remaining dill on top of salmon, then wrap fish with plastic wrap to seal on all sides.
-I like to add a second layer of plastic wrap, as liquid will be drawn out from the fish as it cures in the fridge.
+We like to add a second layer of plastic wrap, as liquid will be drawn out from the fish as it cures in the fridge.
 Turn fish so it is skin-side up, then place baking sheet in the refrigerator.